meikei-99/StreamSwap_Frontend/README.md

 - swap: perform swap between MATICx and fDAI
 - withdraw: withdraw fDAI to the user's Metamask account

+### **What I learnt**
+- how to build Dapp with different protocols (Uniswap and Superfluid)
+- how to automate smart contract's function using Chainlink Automation

 #### **Disclaimer**
 The dapp is still in development mode and future improvement is needed.
 Thank you.